oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 # Commit using a blueprint

-This guide provides a walkthrough on using `cardano-cli` to assemble necessary components for committing funds to a `Head` using a blueprint transaction.
+This guide provides a walkthrough on using `cardano-cli` to assemble the necessary components for committing funds to a `head` using a blueprint transaction.

-**Prerequisites**: Access to the hydra-node repository, and the `hydra-node`, `hydra-tui`, `cardano-cli`, and `curl` binaries.
+**Prerequisites**

+You should have access to:

+- `hydra-node` repository
+- `hydra-tui`
+- `cardano-cli`, and
+- `curl` binaries.

-## Step 1.
-Prepare the environment
+## Step 1
 You can use `cardano-cli` to create a _blueprint_ transaction from some `UTXO` you own.
 First, initiate a Cardano-node on the pre-production network:

  ```shell
  ./testnets/cardano-node.sh ~/code/hydra/testnets/preprod
  ```

-## Step 2.
-Identify the UTXO
+## Step 2
-Determine which `UTXO` you intend to commit to the `Head`.
-For this example, we use Alice's external wallet key to identify her address:
+Determine which `UTXO` you intend to commit to the `head`.
+This example uses Alice's external wallet key to identify her address:

  ```shell
  cardano-cli address build \